EU judges to rule on Brexit on eve of May's crucial vote

 EU leaders have long insisted they would welcome Britain changing its mind, but many EU officials and legal experts had assumed that the approval of either all or most of the other 27 members states would be needed to halt Brexit altogether.

-It is far from clear whether or how Britain could organize a new referendum.
+It is far from clear whether or how Britain could organise a new referendum.

 If May wins her vote on Tuesday, the withdrawal is likely to proceed as agreed with Brussels last month.
 If she loses, her own position could be in jeopardy, there could be a move for a new election, or possibly to hold a new referendum.